Tjenaaaa/cardesc/README.md

 ## About
 Cardesc - universal phishing of bank cards to obtain personal/private data

-Details:
+Main menu details:
 * [0] History Bank - Your credit card history
 * [1] Card Pay - Phishing a bank card for security purposes
 *  1 -> ports - Port on which the program will run
-*  1 -> redirect - sink/site to which the user will be redirected after entering data
+*  1 -> redirect - link/site to which the user will be redirected after entering data
 * [2] Helping - pro help to use

 #  cardesc v.3.4